How to winterize hostas in 6 super simple steps

 2. Clear away old leaves

 Hostas lose their leaves in winter, so it is good practice to clean these away before they start to decay.
-If left they can harbor bacteria and fungus which can damage your plant come the spring.

-'Slugs and their eggs also overwinter in the shelter of the dead leaves, so by clearing them you should help reduce any slug issues in spring,' advises experts from Sienna Hostas.
-'Remove the leaves also makes it easier for birds to eat any slugs or eggs that have been laid in, or around, your plants.'
+Slugs and their eggs also overwinter in the shelter of the dead leaves, so by clearing them you should help reduce any slug issues in spring.
+'Removing the leaves also makes it easier for birds to eat any slugs or eggs that have been laid in or around your plants,' says Rachel, 'and anything you can do to protect your hostas from their slug nemesis, the better.'

 3. Install slug protection

-Hostas are very vulnerable to slugs and snails.
-Thankfully, there are lots of slug control methods that can help – one is installing a copper band around the base of the plants or adding copper coins to the surface of the soil.
 Doing this in winter will help to protect the vulnerable new stems and leaves from being decimated in spring.
 You can then apply nematodes to the soil in the spring which will further protect your hostas.

 4. Apply a thin mulch

-5. Cover if frost in spring
+5. Cover plants if frost arrives in spring

 6. Protect young hostas

-'One of the easiest ways to protect young hostas is to put them in an unheated shed or garage in late Autumn.
+One of the easiest ways to protect young hostas is to put them in an unheated shed or garage in late fall.
 Hostas need temperatures of below 41°F to enter their winter dormancy which is vital to ensure vigor the following season.
-Alternatively, put your pots on their sides, this stops them from filling with water and freezing.'
+Alternatively, put your pots on their sides, this stops them from filling with water and freezing.

 Do you cut back hostas for winter?

 There is no right or wrong answer to the question, should you cut back hostas in the fall?
 Hosta leaves die back at the end of fall and therefore, you don't need to cut back hostas for winter.
-However, dead or dying leaves can be cut off if desired from an aesthetic point of view - however, it will make little difference to the well-being of the plant.
+However, dead or dying leaves can be cut off if desired from an aesthetic point of view, however, it will make little difference to the well-being of the plant.

 Holly Reaney